exrev201-arch/freshed-grocery-app/GITHUB_README.md

-# Fresh Grocery Tanzania 🥦
+# Freshed Grocery Tanzania 🥦

 A modern grocery delivery platform for Tanzania with ClickPesa payment integration, ready for deployment to Render.